 The Sensory Room sponsored by Ronald McDonald’s House Charities Malaysia (RMHC Malaysia), was launched on 24 April 2014.In the Ronald McDonald Sensory Room, our students are uniquely exposed to a tranquil and calming atmosphere that engages the five primary senses of sight, sound, touch, smell, and taste.

-This multi-sensory room is furnished with equipment from the UK which aim to stimulate and help children with learning difficulties and special needs.
+This multi-sensory room is furnished with equipment from the UK, which aims to stimulate and help children with learning difficulties and special needs.

-The sensory equipment helps develop key life skills including providing social interaction, developing language by increasing vocalization, increasing concentration and focusing attention, promoting cognitive development by increasing brain function, providing mental and physical relaxation, improving creativity coordination and responsiveness.
+The sensory equipment helps develop key life skills including providing social interaction, developing language by increasing vocalisation, increasing concentration and focusing attention, promoting cognitive development by increasing brain function, providing mental and physical relaxation, and improving creativity coordination and responsiveness.